Friend or Foe?

 Throughout our lives, bones continuously grow and break down.
 Testosterone and progesterone stimulate bone formation, while estrogens act to inhibit bone deterioration by improving calcium absorption.
 “Research shows that as much as 75 percent of the bone loss seen in the 20 years following menopause can be blamed on hormone loss,” writes Gillian Ford in Listening to Your Hormones.
 “While diet and exercise help, neither can stop bone loss if estrogen levels are below normal,” she adds.

 For many women, another concern after menopause is sexuality.
-“Some women naturally produce estrogen in their adrenal glands in sufficient quantities to enjoy sex after menopause,” notes Ford, while other women, who do not produce enough estrogens, may experience vaginal dryness.
+“Some women naturally produce estrogen in their adrenal glands in sufficient quantities to enjoy sex after menopause,” notes Ford, while others, who do not produce enough estrogens, may experience vaginal dryness.

 In women, the highest number of estrogen receptors is found in the vagina.
 Estrogens serve to maintain the shape and flexibility of the vagina, and also ensure the thickness and lubrication of its lining, Ford explains.
 “When estrogen supplies diminish, the vaginal tissues become dry, narrow and less pliable.
 The vagina may shorten, and the entrance to the vagina may become so narrow that intercourse is painful or impossible.”
 In addition, estrogens increase sexual response and the quality of a woman’s orgasm.

-While no one argues the role that estrogens play in a woman’s sexuality, many are surprised to learn that estrogens also play an important role in maintaining a healthy brain.
-Researchers have long realized that the sex hormones, including estrogens, have profound effects on neurotransmission— the ability of nerves to communicate properly.
+While no one argues the role that estrogens play in a woman’s sexuality, many are surprised to learn that they also play an important role in maintaining a healthy brain.
+Researchers have long realized that sex hormones have profound effects on neurotransmission— the ability of nerves to communicate properly.
 “Mood, memory and other cognitive ability depend upon proper neurotransmission,” writes Edward L. Klaiber, MD.
-In Hormones and the Mind, Klaiber relates how he personally participated in research that proved treatment with estrogens could help severely depressed women who had been resistant to antidepressant medications.
+In Hormones and the Mind, Dr. Klaiber relates how he personally participated in research that proved treatment with estrogens could help severely depressed women who had been resistant to antidepressant medications.

 In postmenopausal women, estrogens have been shown to increase brain activity, particularly short-term verbal memory and abstract reasoning.
 A number of studies have demonstrated that women given estrogens receive increased blood flow to the cerebral cortex, a requirement for high cognitive functioning.
 Alzheimer’s disease is associated with reduced cerebral blood flow, indicating that estrogens may possibly help prevent this disease, although studies have not yet proven a direct effect.

 Breast cancer is probably the most feared condition linked with estrogen therapy.
-However, like all cancers, it is a multifactorial disease, meaning that it arises from multiple conditions that interact in complex ways.
+However, like all cancers, it arises from multiple conditions that interact in complex ways.
 Risk factors now believed to predispose a woman to breast cancer include lifestyle choices (obesity and pregnancy, for example), environmental exposures (such as chemicals or medications), and family history.

 As women age, the risk for all cancers, including breast cancer, increases.
 Scientists have recently discovered that cancer is not simply caused by malignant cells that rage out of control, but also seems to require the failure of the body’s own mechanism for killing off damaged cells.